Robbie Robertson is one rock's most influential and legendary figures.

 Returning to his roots, Robertson produced Music For The Native Americans, and was featured in Robbie Robertson: Making A Noise, a PBS special that explored the Native American musical heartland.

-Most recently, he served as music supervisor on Scorsese's Gangs Of New York.
+Robertson also served as music supervisor on Scorsese's Gangs Of New York.

 Today, Robertson is a creative executive at DreamWorks Records where he develops new musical talent, including Canadian artist Nelly Furtado.